-To create a proper feng shui home on sloped up hill: Avoid a bare slope that offers little to no protection from the environment and elements.
+To create a proper feng shui home on a hill that slopes up, avoid a bare slope that offers little to no protection from the environment and elements.
 A slope without significant plants and trees will have little nourishing energy to offer.

-How To: Site Your Home on a Slope
+How To Site Your Home on a Slope for Auspicious Feng Shui

 Compass and Form Schools of feng shui are concerned with the land formations and what's outside your home more than the interior of your home.
 Use Compass and Form when siting a feng shui home on sloped up hill.
 If you don't address the outside elements of your home, no amount of interior feng shui can counter the natural forces.

 Discover how feng shui in your home can improve your health, wealth and overall happiness!

 Use Twenty-Four Directions Circle

 When siting a home, it's best to use the Twenty-Four Directions Circle.
 You start by taking a directional reading from both the front and back of the property and homesite.

 The traditional Lou Pan or Lo-P'an compass, which has eight compass directions, is the basis for the Twenty-Four Directions Circle.
 This circle is created by dividing each of the eight directions into three partitions, giving you a total of twenty-four directions.

 By using the Twenty-Four Directions Circle, you'll be able to map where and how the land's energies flow in and out of your home.
 The energy flow is the most important aspect of feng shui.
 By understanding how chi energy moves outside your home and where it should enter prevents you from making placement mistakes.